JorelAli/CommandAPI/docssrc/src/projectstructure.md

 - `commandapi-shade` - It's the CommandAPI, but in shade-able format.
 It has none of the features of the CommandAPI plugin variant and can be shaded into your own plugins.
 Effectively, it's `commandapi-core` + `commandapi-vh` with all of the `commandapi-x.x.x` NMS implementations included.

-- `commandapi-annotations` - The CommandAPI annotations project is a small compile-time annotation processer that basically writes CommandAPI code for you.
+- `commandapi-annotations` - The CommandAPI annotations project is a small compile-time annotation processer that writes CommandAPI code for you.
 Using a compile-time annotation processor makes the server run so much faster than using a runtime-annotation processor, because annotation processing requires reflection to inspect class metadata.

 ## `docs` folder